Pembroke, Ontario: Attractions

+Pedestrian boardwalk and green space at Pembroke Waterfront Park, facing away from the Ottawa River.

 The Pembroke Hydro Museum commemorates national hydro-electric development in Pembroke, including the first electric streetlights in Pembroke, and the first municipal building with electric lights (Victoria Hall).

 The city is home to an annual Old Time Fiddling and Step Dancing Festival, which happens Labour Day weekend at Riverside Park.
-There are often up to 1400 RVs parked there for the week preceding the event.
+There are often up to 1,400 RVs parked there for the week preceding the event.
 Award-winning fiddler/step dancer April Verch is a Pembroke native.

-Pembroke has a 600 plus seat community arts facility, Festival Hall Center of the Arts.
+Pembroke has a 600 plus seat community arts facility, Festival Hall Centre of the Arts.
 The facility is operated by a Consortium consisting of The City of Pembroke and the Townships of Petawawa and Laurentian Valley.
 This facility hosts various local productions and top Canadian artists during the year.